The Role of Initialization in 3D Gaussian Splatting: Abstract

 \section{Abstract}

-3D Gaussian Splatting (3DGS) has become the method of choice for photo-realistic 3D reconstruction of scenes, due to being able to efficiently and accurately recover the scene appearance and geometry from images.
+3D Gaussian Splatting (3DGS) has become the method of choice for photo-realistic novel view synthesis (NVS), due to its efficiency and compelling visual quality.
 3DGS represents the scene through a set of 3D Gaussians, parameterized by their position, spatial extent, and view-dependent color.
 Starting from an initial point cloud, 3DGS refines the Gaussians' parameters as to reconstruct a set of training images as accurately as possible.
 Typically, a sparse Structure-from-Motion point cloud is used as initialization.
-In order to obtain dense Gaussian clouds, 3DGS methods thus rely on a densification stage.
-In this paper, we systematically study the relation between densification and initialization.
-Proposing a new benchmark, we study combinations of different types of initializations (dense laser scans, dense (multi-view) stereo point clouds, dense monocular depth estimates, sparse SfM point clouds) and different densification schemes.
-We show that current densification approaches are not able to take full advantage of dense initialization as they are often unable to (significantly) improve over sparse SfM-based initialization.
-We will make our benchmark publicly available. \keywords{3D Gaussian Splatting \and Novel View Synthesis \and Benchmark}
+In order to obtain a full scene representation, 3DGS methods thus rely on a densification stage.
+In this paper, we systematically study how initialization affects 3DGS NVS performance and geometric quality, using several densification strategies.
+We show that dense initialization does \textit{not} lead to consistent visual improvements when paired with strong densification.
+Despite that, it can help in generalization to off-trajectory views and significantly improves geometric consistency of the scene representation. \keywords{3D Gaussian Splatting \and Initialization \and Densification}